MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/customizing-debugger-output-using-dml.md

 -   IDebugOutputCallbacks2::Output2 – All IDebugOutputCallbacks2 notifications come through Output2.
 The Which parameter indicates what kind of notification is coming in while the Flags, Arg and Text parameters carry the notification payload.
 Notifications include:

     -   DEBUG\_OUTCB\_TEXT – Plain text output.
 Flags are from DEBUG\_OUTCBF\_\*, Arg is the output mask and Text is the plain text.
 This will only be received if DEBUG\_OUTCBI\_TEXT was given in the interest mask.

     -   DEBUG\_OUTCB\_DML – DML content output.
 Flags are from DEBUG\_OUTCBF\_\*, Arg is the output mask and Text is the DML content.
 This will only be received if DEBUG\_OUTCBI\_DML was given in the interest mask.

     -   DEBUG\_OUTCB\_EXPLICIT\_FLUSH – A caller has called FlushCallbacks with no buffered text.
 Normally when buffered text is flushed the DEBUG\_OUTCBF\_COMBINED\_EXPLICIT\_FLUSH flag will be set, folding the two notifications into one.
 If no text is buffered a flush-only notification is sent.

-    The flags are defined in dbgeng.h as shown here.
+ The interest mask flags are defined in dbgeng.h as shown here.

     ```cpp
     // IDebugOutputCallbacks2 interest mask flags.